ex-rnd/Flutter-Todo-App-Bloc-With-Hydrate/README.md

 - Submit PRs with clear descriptions and link related issues

-### 🎮 Thank you for exploring FastAPI-Flutter integration 🎉!
+### 🎮 Thank you for exploring Flutter Todo App with BLoC/Hydrate, an offline-first, BLoC-driven app! 🎉!